turingschool/curriculum/source/projects/dinner_dash.markdown

 As an authenticated Administrator, I can:

-* Create item listings including a name, description, price, and a photo
+* Create item listings including a name, description, price, and upload a photo
 * Modify existing items' name, description, price, and photo
 * Create named categories for items (eg: "Small Plates")
 * Assign items to categories or remove them from categories.
 Products can belong to more than one category.